Today, we’ll talk about the use of Liaisons.

 - How the feature will fit into the existing offering.

-The liaison model can be very effective in this situation.
+A liaison can be very effective in this situation.
 You attach a product marketing person to a team or set of teams.
 They attend meetings and learn the context they need.
 And they also share that context back with their organization.

 A liaison is one of the best coordination models to use when you meet these constraints: